TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 can be changed by editors in the backend.
 This gives editors more control over plugin features and what is to be rendered.

-Using Flexforms you have all the features of TCA, so it is possible to to use input fields, select lists, show options conditionally and more.
+Using Flexforms you have all the features of TCA, so it is possible to use input fields, select lists, show options conditionally and more.

 Example Use Cases